 COVID-19 impact on Air Traffic Management Market:

 The global coronavirus lockdown situation is expected to delay existing and planned projects by six months, as communities and government businesses retreat following the shutdown of manufacturing and production.
 Their impact can be directly visible on raw materials and logistics and the realization of the project.
 Governments are currently expected to shift the focus from aviation procurement to disease control and infection protection equipment and may divert the budget allocated for various ATM equipment to such equipment or use funds from it.
-Emergency, which can reduce the volume of future acquisitions or delay aeronautical infrastructure construction projects, which could have short-term effects on players' revenues.
+Emergency, which can reduce the volume of future acquisitions or delay aeronautical infrastructure construction projects, could have short-term effects on players' revenues.

 • January 2019 - The National Apprenticeship Training Scheme (NATS), the UK's air traffic management service provider, has started testing an AI-powered digital tower at Heathrow to minimize flight delay issues.
-NATS has invested over £ 2.5million to understand how technology can support air traffic operations to gain competitive advantage.
+NATS has invested over £ 2.5million to understand how technology can support air traffic operations to gain a competitive advantage.

 • May 2018: Harris Corporation, based in Florida, USA, won a $ 141 million contract with the Airports Authority of India (AAI) to develop a futuristic telecommunications infrastructure.
 This will improve network operation, aviation safety and improve the performance of air traffic management in India.

-Market Growth and Trends:
+Air Traffic Management Market Growth and Trends:

 The construction of new airports and the expansion of existing airports have generated demand for air traffic management equipment worldwide.
 Several airports are also replacing outdated IT equipment with new, state-of-the-art equipment to improve the efficiency of air traffic management operations.
 Over the years, hardware costs have decreased and reliability has increased mainly due to technological advances.
 The construction of new ATC towers is supposed to increase the need for more ATC equipment in the coming years.
 For instance, during November 2019, the Serbian and Montenegrin Air Traffic Services published about their initiative to construct a new air traffic control tower at Serbian Konstantin Veliki Airport in Nis in 2021.
 It is also expected that the construction of a new ATC tower at Kolkata airport, India, will be completed before the end of 2020.
 However, the procurement and installation of communication, surveillance and navigation equipment is supposed to be completed in 2021.
 Such developments will drive growth in this industry during the forecast period.

-Market Drivers and Limitations:
+Air Traffic Management Market Drivers and Limitations:

 Growth in passenger traffic attracts investment in the market as airports increase their capacity to serve passengers.
 Some of the important factors affecting the growth of the air traffic management market include the increase in the number of airports, the need for better airspace management systems, and the rise in the number of passengers.
 In addition, the potential risk of cyber threat, high cost of ATC systems, and adoption of satellite air traffic control systems are also having a significant impact on the market.
 Each of these factors is estimated to have definite impact on the global air traffic management market during the forecast period (2021-2026).
 Airports Council International (ACI) works for various airport authorities around the world due to the increasing demand for air travel and the importance of investments in airport infrastructure.

-The air traffic management and advisory system involves a huge amount of material costs, such as screens, monitors, communication systems, radars, navigation, surveillance systems and others.
+The air traffic management and advisory system involve a huge amount of material costs, such as screens, monitors, communication systems, radars, navigation, surveillance systems and others.
 These systems often comprise of advanced technology and complex engineering for implementing new developments.
 Various components and machines are used to establish a large infrastructure for efficient systems.
 This factor makes the system a costly expense to establish the infrastructure for the airport facilities.

 The global air traffic management market is segmented based on airspace, application, offering, airport size, industry, and region.

-By airspace, the market is segmented into ARTCC, TRACON, ATCT and remote tower segments.
+By airspace, the market is segmented into ARTCC, TRACON, ATCT, and remote tower segments.
 Additionally, ATC applications include communication, navigation, surveillance, and automation.

 Based on the offerings, the market is segmented into hardware, software, and solutions and services.

-In addition, the air traffic management market is segmented based on the size of the airport into large, medium and small.
+In addition, the air traffic management market is segmented based on the size of the airport into large, medium, and small.

-By sectors, the air traffic management business is divided into commercial and military and defense.
+By sectors, the air traffic management business is divided into commercial and military, and defense.

 Based on the region, the global Air Traffic Control market is analyzed in North America, Europe, Asia Pacific, and Latin America, Middle East, and Africa (LAMEA), including country-level analysis for each region.
 Of these, North America accounted for the significant share in this market due to the increasing military investments and the availability of market giants in this locale.